MichaelYochpaz/User-Scripts/README.md

 <br />

 ### extrack:
-A script for extracting a specific track id from media files that are supported by ffmpeg.
+A script for extracting a specific track id from mkv files.
-Input can be either a file, or a directory (which will run the script on all files within the folder).
+Path input can be either a file, or a directory (which will run the script on all files within the folder).

 Requires ffmpeg to be installed to work.